Limited support for East Devon

-We're not currently able to provide detailed weekly summaries for East Devon Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for East Devon Council.
+Running the service is expensive, and we need to cover our costs.

 Licensing and Enforcement Sub Committee - Wednesday, 11th December, 2024 9.30 am